I’ve been posting a lot of updates and announcements this month because I’ve been busy on special projects… and here’s a big one!

 Anne Ladyem McDivitt

 The early video game industry was kinda scuzzy.
-Anne Ladyem McDivitt is ready to dig into the corporate culture of the game industry from the 70s and 80s, including a cutting look at how sexism shaped the game industry and how Atari set the tone in a bad way.
+Anne Ladyem McDivitt is ready to dig into the corporate culture of the game industry from the 70s and 80s, including a cutting look at how sexism shaped the game industry.
 Anne challenged the audience to a fight last year, so get ready.

 |Midnight, MAGES 1||Video Game History Hot Sauce Gauntlet